I hung around the birthing center.

 Although they started with just a smidge of pitocin, they warned that my body might go from zero to 60 (or 2 to 10 in my case.)
 There was no way to tell how my body would react.
-So I watched it drip into my I.V., swim into my body, and braced myself — heart pounding.
+So I watched it drip into my I.V., swim into my body, and braced myself -- heart pounding.
+Here we go.

 I waited for liftoff.

 Finally, the contractions slowly and steadily grew intense.
 I managed my pain in a quasi-meditative state.